 Danielle Bernstein is an Instagram influencer turned blogger that started her fashion career more than a decade ago.

 Before the age of 25, she was placed on Forbes 30 Under 30 list, and has since invested in many new business ventures including her own line of swim and overalls.

-She launched her blog as a way to extend her brand and expand her influence in the fashion world.
+She launched her blog, We Wore What, as a way to extend her brand and expand her influence in the fashion world.

 Caroline Hirons is a skincare and beauty blogger that does reviews of a wide variety of products, and offers tips for all skin types.

 Her blog began as a way for her to secure more skin consultation and facial clients as an esthetician and evolved into so much more.

 While she does work with some brands as an ambassador, she also has affiliate links on her website for the brands she loves and reviews as well.